rajgoel/course-scientific-programming/07-lecture/slides.md

 ## Clean code

 Code is clean if it can be understood easily - by everyone on the team.
-Clean code can be read and enhanced by others - and by your future self..
+Clean code can be read and enhanced by others - and by your future self.

 > [!TIP]
 > When revisiting your own code after a while, you still want to understand what you have been doing.